 As previously mentioned, patients who hope that a particular form of exercise will cure them are inevitably greatly disappointed.
 No exercise will reverse the structural changes in the spinal canal or neuroforamen.

-Patients who realize the limitations and uses for exercise therapy will generally benefit from any of those listed above, based on interest and ability.
+Patients who realize the limitations and uses for spinal stenosis exercise therapy will generally benefit from any of those listed above, based on interest and ability.
 Some patients find virtually miraculous spinal stenosis relief when exercising.
 This is common with many types of back pain and is typically an indicator of structural misdiagnosis.

 Regional ischemia is an oxygen deprivation syndrome which is known to be a leading cause of chronic back pain, as well as many other problematic health issues.
 Exercise reverses this process by forcing increased circulation, and therefore oxygenation, into the affected area.
 This is why the relief is so marked, but unfortunately, so temporary.
 If this is your reality, then there is a very good chance that your diagnosis is completely wrong, unless that diagnosis is regional ischemia, also known as tension myositis syndrome, of course.